annalena-k/tutorial-torch-distributed-data-parallel/README.md

 need to set the IP address of each node.
 Since this tutorial focuses on single-node multi-GPU training, the latter will not be covered.

-For more information see the [official PyTorch tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
+For more information see the official PyTorch tutorials, e.g. [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) and [here](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html?highlight=distributed%20sampler).

 **Huggingface `accelerate` library**